 The History of Strathorn Farm

-The Skinners moved to Strathorn farm in the 1930s, but their work with Horses stretches back Far longer...
+We moved to Strathorn farm in the 1930s, but our work with horses stretches back far longer…

-In the 1939, Daniel Albert Skinner moved to Strathorn Farm to work the land and make a living to support his young family.
-Horses were an essential part of farming life, literally providing the "Horse Power" to grow the crops to feed the family and to sell to the local market.
+Generations of Skinners worked the land with Clydesdale horses in the North East of Scotland.
+In 1939, Daniel Albert Skinner moved to Strathorn Farm to work the land and make a living to support his young family.
+Horses were an essential part of farming life, literally providing the “Horse Power” to grow the crops to feed the family and to sell to the local market.